 Community Education & Recreation offers popular fitness & aquatic classes, as well as learning & wellness opportunities for everyone from toddlers to senior citizens.

-• View or download the complete May-August 2018 Course Listings
+• View or download the complete September-December 2018 Course Listings

 • Online registration